miklevin/MikeLev.in/_posts/2025-03-07-reclaiming-the-narrative.md

 on iOS another example.

 The list of full takeover apps that have tried and failed, running up against Apple restrictions is a long one.
-Anything with a built-in payment system, for example.
-That means Amazon apps too.
-Making a super-app popular is apparently not easy in the USA market apparently, and it's not easy on iOS, in particular.
+Anything with a built-in payment system, and that means Amazon apps too.
+They get broken into pieces and the piece with payment forces you into the App Store or to a browser.
+Making a super-app popular is apparently not easy in the USA market, and it's not easy on iOS, in particular.
+No all-encompassing WeChat here.

-However, it is apparently quite easy on your Windows laptop desktop given how big of a browser market Google Chrome controls.
+However, a what amounts to a full system takeover is apparently quite easy on your Windows laptop desktop given how big of a browser market Google Chrome controls.

 ### Chrome's Desktop Dominance